freedomofpress/securedrop-docs/docs/admin/maintenance/bios_server.rst

 What you need
 ~~~~~~~~~~~~~

   #.
-A clean USB device to download the BIOS file
+A clean USB drive to download the BIOS file
   #.
 An Internet-connected workstation, such as the *Admin Workstation*
   #.
 A UPS (uninterrupted power supply), such as a surge-protecting power supply with a backup battery (This is not required, but strongly recommended)
   #.
 A keyboard and monitor

-Perform Backups
+Perform backups
 ~~~~~~~~~~~~~~~

 If you are updating the BIOS on an existing SecureDrop system, we recommend you :doc:`back up the Application Server <backup_and_restore>` before proceeding.

-Prepare the USB Stick
+Prepare the USB drive
 ~~~~~~~~~~~~~~~~~~~~~~~

-Using the Disks application, delete existing partitions on the USB device, if applicable, and reformat the entire device with one FAT32 partition.
-Note that you will lose access to all existing data on this USB stick.
+Using the Disks application, delete existing partitions on the USB drive, if applicable, and reformat the entire device with one FAT32 partition.
+Note that you will lose access to all existing data on this USB drive.

-Download and Verify Appropriate BIOS Files
+Download and verify appropriate BIOS files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For Intel and ASUS NUC Devices
+For Intel and ASUS NUC devices
 ``````````````````````````````
 Check the make and model of your servers, and follow the F7 BIOS update method in the documentation.
 The exact instructions vary by model: